qiaojun2016/flutter_intro/README.md

   overlayBuilder: (params) {
     ///
   }
-  /// You can specify configuration for individual guide here
+  /// You can specify the configuration for the individual guide here
   borderRadius: const BorderRadius.all(Radius.circular(64)),
   builder: (context, key) => NeedGuideWidget(
-    /// You should bind key here.
+    /// You should bind the key here.
     key: key,
   ),
 )